 We do have to remind you that our technology can only give you a screening or pre-assessment.
 It is not an official diagnosis, so you must take further steps to get one.

 If you’re actually part of an organisation, then you’ll be pleased to know that our screening test can also be used to screen students or clients.
-In fact, we offer a free 30-day trial so you can see if our technology is right for you.
+In fact, you can use dystech completely free and access all our standardised reading assessments, more here

 What you should do next is book an appointment with an educational psychologist.
 They are a licensed physician who can carry out a formal assessment.
 From those results, they can then give you an official diagnosis of dyslexia.